All Episodes

 And back in the 2012 presidential campaign, I couldn't tell the difference between what Ahmedini Zad was saying about the Republicans in America and what Obama was saying about it.

-Now, to some that's a controversial observation.
+Now, to some, that's a controversial observation.

-It's controversial because it happens to be true, and it's one of those things you're just not supposed to say.
+And it's one of those things you're just not supposed to say.

-But when the Democrats employ it themselves and you think they're going on the defensive, the the commonality is America is the problem.
+But when the Democrats employ it themselves and you think they're going on the defensive, the commonality is America is the problem.

-And they really believe that if they forge a relationship with enemies of America on the same basis that the left forms relationships that they think they can mollify and show these enemies that were on the same page, and there's no reason to attack us, bud.
+And they really believe that if they forge a relationship with enemies of America on the same basis that the left forms relationships, that they think they can mollify and show these enemies that we're on the same page.

 I mean, there's no reason.

-Hell, folks, we've even had there was a ChICOM guy that came over, he was appearing somewhere at the State Department.
+Hell, folks, we've even had, there was a CHICOM guy that came over.

-This is during the Obama presidency in the first term, and I foraphrase this and I forget the exact details, but uh it's a it's a human rights conference and the way people mistreated around the world, and the U.S. delegates stood up and actually said to the ChICOM guy, now we understand we have no moral authority to preach to you because we have a horrible human rights history, too.
+And the U.S. delegates stood up and actually said to the ChiCom guy, now we understand we have no moral authority to preach to you because we have a horrible human rights history too.

-Now, the ChICOM guy was not monified, he was ticked off.
+Now, the CHICOM guy was not modified.

 He was insulted because they don't think they violate human rights.

-So this, but this State Department Obama guy stood up and tried to forge common ground with the ChICOM by telling him, hey, you know what, we do it too, and we really can't preach to you about it, and so we're not going to.
+But this State Department Obama guy stood up and tried to forge common ground with the CHICOM by telling him, hey, you know what?

-And he thought the ChICOM guy would love him and embrace him, and hey, we made a new friend.
+And he thought the ChiCom guy would love him and embrace him.

-Your problems are not Our problems.
+Your problems are not our problems.

 Who are you to say we violate human rights?